danielmewes/mirage/README.md

 # Mirage

 Use an LLM to hallucinate any web application you can imagine.
+Just type in a description of the app and interact with it right away!

-The LLM generates HTML views on-the-fly based on user interactions.
+The LLM generates HTML views on-the-fly based on your interactions.

-Currently uses Claude Haiku.
+Currently uses Claude Haiku and requires an Anthropic API key to work.

 ## Setup